bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 62°
+- 60°
-- moderate rain
+- overcast clouds
-- 54% humidity
+- 67% humidity
-- 13 mph wind
+- 6 mph wind

-0.1 inches of rain in the past 24 hours
+2.5 inches of rain in the past 24 hours

 ## Temperature Comparison